nina-gleussner/habittracker/README.md

 # habittracker
 Small habittracker app.
-Used through the command line
+Used through the command line.
+This app was writen on/for Windows (10/11)

 Setup a virtual enviroment with (pip install virtualenv) virtualenv venv (while being in the folder with all the code)